ofirsteinherz/realtime-voice-agent/README.md

 ## Agent

-Recently, [OpenAI released Realtime API](https://platform.openai.com/docs/guides/realtime), which enables to build low-latency, multimodal LLM applications. `gpt-realtime`, which released with the new API, natively support speech-to-speech interaction, as well as text and images.
+Recently, [OpenAI released Realtime API](https://platform.openai.com/docs/guides/realtime), which enables building low-latency, multimodal LLM applications. `gpt-realtime`, which was released with the new API, natively supports speech-to-speech interaction, as well as text and images.

-By design, Realtime API supports WebSockets, and WebRTC.
+By design, Realtime API supports WebSockets and WebRTC.
 In the beginning, I implemented the solution based on WebSockets, and I got laggy and chunky responses from the model.
-I decided to move to WebRTC, and the peer-to-peer connectivity felt immediately seamless interaction, and I chose to continue with it.
+I decided to move to WebRTC, and the peer-to-peer connectivity provided immediately seamless interaction, and I chose to continue with it.

 The python backend acts as proxy between the frontend + logics to OpenAI.